Apelsinium/Oscillodog/README.md

 -Audio sampling settings

-These settings are used to change two main parameters of pyaudio extensions: Sampling frequency and Data chunk size
+These settings are used to change two main parameters of pyaudio extensions: Sampling frequency and Data chunk size.

 >Sampling frequency is the frequency in Hz (how many times every second) with which the oscilloscope gets the data from your input device.
 For example, the value of 48000 means that every second the program will take 48000 points for the plot and put them into the data chunk.
 Typical sampling rate of modern sound cards is 44100 or 48000 Hz.
 >Data chunk size determines how many points will be taken before further processing.
 By default it set 4096 which means that after the program took 4096 samples (with sample frequency mentioned above) they will converted into the python list and put on the screen.